LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 <br>

-Also, *you make the comparisons across the right percentages in the direction where they do not add up to a hundred percent*.
+Also, *you make comparisons across percentages in the direction where they do not add up to a hundred percent*.
 For example, 30.88% of people who live in areas where rubbish is very common have been victimised, whereas only 15.54% of people who live in areas where rubbish is not at all common have been victimised in the previous year.
 To make it easier, we can ask `R` to only give us the percentages in that we are interested:
 <br>